TedCha/spark-cluster-computer/README.md

 ...
 </pre>

-The network interface name is the bolded `eth0` tag.
+The network interface name is the bolded `eth0` tag (It will not be bolded on your system, but this is the location you should look).
 We'll need this later.

 Next, you'll need to use nano or vim to edit the configuration files.
 In this tutorial, I'll be using nano.
 Use the following commands to edit the configuration file to disable automatic network configuration.